ethantw/fibrio/README.md

 **⚠️ Notice that** the `.action()` method only sets up the intance’s grepping pattern, replacement, wrapper and/or portion mode that are yet to be processed.
 You will have to use the `.process()` or `.render()` method to process the previously set action(s) and get the result.

 ### .process()
-Processes the pre-set replacing/wrapping actions in the instance.
+Processes the pre-set text-processing (replacing/wrapping) actions in the instance.

 ```js
 fib.process() // Returns the instance itself
 ```

 ### .render()
-Processes the pre-set replacing/wrapping actions in the instance and returns the rendered HTML.
+Processes the pre-set text-processing (replacing/wrapping) actions in the instance and returns the rendered HTML.

 ```js
 fib.render() // Returns the processed HTML string